Nisanchhetri/Nisanchhetri.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, welcome to my profile.
 I am Nisan Chhetri, 4th year PhD student in Computer Science at NC State University.
+My research focuses on understanding the psychological properties of creativity in the image domain.
+I am investigating machine learning techniques to understand the properties of images that lead to creativity under the supervision of Dr. Christopher Healey.